Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Numerical Experiments

 For\textit{ small test cases} (such as \#1, \#2 and \#4), performance improvements might not be achieved.
 For the 118-bus case, optimization takes less than 2 seconds until an optimal solution is found.
-Using optimization packages as illustrated in Table \ref{tab:software}, we add additional code and therefore run and compile time to the solution process.
+Using optimization packages and additional software for parallel computation, we add supplementary code and therefore run and compile time to the solution process.
 This becomes less insignificant as the problems are more difficult to solve.
-On cases as large as the 588\_sdet-bus case, Gurobi still does not benefit from the proposed solution technique.
+In cases as large as the 588\_sdet-bus case, Gurobi still does not benefit from the proposed solution technique.
 However, our method also does not harm the performance significantly either.
 This generally starts changing with the 1354-bus case.
 Case \#4 is large as well, but $\Ea = \E$ is an optimal topology.
 Our method also has no significant effect, as a certificate of optimality can be attained very quickly.

 For \textit{larger cases} starting with the 1354-bus case, significant improvements in performance or solution quality can be observed.
 Figure \ref{fig:1354_pegase} depicts the solution process.
 While baseline methods yield good solutions with a low final \gap of 0.04\% and 0.07\% respectively, after reaching the time limit of 900 s, P-OTSP finds an optimal solution after 192.03 s.
-With a final \gap of 0.007\% the difference to both other solution methods seems small, but is significant in absolute terms with 364.13 [\$/h].
+With a final \gap of 0.007\% the difference to both other solution methods seems small but is significant in absolute terms with 364.13 [\$/h].
 Figure \ref{fig:1354_pegase} shows that much better solutions are found during the first 100 s.
 Solutions are found by Gurobi's heuristics on rank 0 and rank 1.
 Whenever good solutions are supplied, further improvements can quickly be obtained based on them.
 Throughout the optimization process, Algorithm \ref{alg:heuristic3} performs 3 full iterations, which are displayed in vertical blue lines.
-This is due to better incumbents being available on rank 0, finding an optimal solution for a particular instance of \ModelThree or not having found any solution within the last 20 seconds.
+This is due to better incumbents being available on rank 0, finding an optimal solution for a particular instance of \ModelThree, or not having found any solution within the last 20 seconds.